Sam Bahadur (film)

-The film was released on 1 December 2023 and received mixed reviews from audiences.
+Sam Bahadur was released on 1 December 2023 and received mixed reviews from critics.
 It was a commercial success, earning ₹128.17 crore worldwide.
 At the 69th Filmfare Awards, the film received eight nominations, including Best Film (Critics), Best Actor and Best Actor (Critics) (both for Kaushal).
 At the 71st National Film Awards, the film won 3 awards: Best Feature Film Promoting National, Social and Environmental Values, Best Costume Design, and Best Make-up Artist.

-In 2025, the film received 71st National Film Awards as best feature film for promoting National, Social & Environmental values.

 Plot

 In 1934, cadet Sam Manekshaw is amongst the first batch of gentleman cadets to be trained at the Indian Military Academy, Dehradun; amongst his batchmates is his junior-rival, Tikka Khan.
 Graduating from the academy that year, he is posted as a second lieutenant to the 12th Frontier Force Regiment, Ferozpur.
 Soon after his appointment, he meets Siloo Bode, whom he later marries.
 In 1942, during the Second World War, Manekshaw, promoted to the acting rank of major, is sent with the regiment to participate in the Burma campaign.
 During the Battle of Sittang Bridge, he is wounded in action but survives and is awarded the Military Cross for gallantry.

 In 1947, amidst the partition of the British Indian Army, Manekshaw is approached to join the Pakistan Army by his colleague, Yahya Khan; he chooses the Indian Army instead.
 Upon independence, discord emanates between the two countries over the sovereignty of Kashmir.
 In October 1947, Pakistan launches its military campaign to capture the region.
 In response, Indian prime minister Jawaharlal Nehru and home minister Vallabhbhai Patel dispatch Manekshaw and V. P. Menon to Kashmir; they succeed in securing the accession of Kashmir to India.
 India counter-attacks, but the war concludes in a stalemate.

 In 1959, Manekshaw, now a major general and Commandant of the Defence Services Staff College, Wellington, is approached by defence minister V. K. Krishna Menon and Chief of General Staff Lt.
 Gen. Brij Mohan Kaul of his opinion on the Chief of Army Staff (COAS) Gen. K. S. Thimayya.
 Manekshaw, interpreting their actions as political interference, rebuffs them.
 However, Kaul conspires to stop Manekshaw's upcoming promotion by orchestrating a court-martial on the basis of impropriety; nevertheless, but Manekshaw is exonerated by his superiors.